Daniel Radcliffe Solidifies His Broadway Return

 Jones, known for her role in Transparent, has countless stage credits including but not limited to Tony-winning performances in The Heiress and Doubt.

-Cannavale, famous for his choice spots on Boardwalk Empire and Vinyl, is also not unfamiliar with the live stage, boasting an impressive list of credits himself, including Tony-nominated runs in 2007’s Mauritius and 2011’s The Motherf*cker With The Hat.
+Cannavale, famous for his choice spots on Boardwalk Empire and Vinyl, is also not unfamiliar with the live stage, boasting an impressive list of credits himself, including Tony-nominated runs in 2007’s Mauritius and 2011’s The Motherf**ker With The Hat.

 The live adaptation of the book, created by Jeremy Kareken, David Murrell, and Gordon Farrell, retells the novel originally written by John D’Agata and Jim Fingal.